MATLAB: MATLAB and other languages

 MATLAB can call functions and subroutines written in the programming languages C or Fortran.
 A wrapper function is created allowing MATLAB data types to be passed and returned.
 MEX files (MATLAB executables) are the dynamically loadable object files created by compiling such functions.
 Since 2014 increasing two-way interfacing with Python was being added.

 Libraries written in Perl, Java, ActiveX or .NET can be directly called from MATLAB, and many MATLAB libraries (for example XML or SQL support) are implemented as wrappers around Java or ActiveX libraries.
 Calling MATLAB from Java is more complicated, but can be done with a MATLAB toolbox which is sold separately by MathWorks, or using an undocumented mechanism called JMI (Java-to-MATLAB Interface), (which should not be confused with the unrelated Java Metadata Interface that is also called JMI).
 Official MATLAB API for Java was added in 2016.

 As alternatives to the MuPAD based Symbolic Math Toolbox available from MathWorks, MATLAB can be connected to Maple or Mathematica.

 Libraries also exist to import and export MathML.

 Relations to US sanctions

-In 2020, MATLAB withdrew services from two Chinese universities as a result of US sanctions.
+In 2020, MATLAB withdrew services from the Harbin Institute of Technology and Harbin Engineering University as a result of expanded US export restrictions to entities affiliated with the PLA.
 The universities said this will be responded to by increased use of open-source alternatives and by developing domestic alternatives.